 3. Legalization

-Decree No. 70 explicitly states that the right to work comes into effect when the foreign national receives either a D1 visa, a work residence permit, or a residence permit for those employed in the field of information technology (IT).
+Decree No. 70 explicitly states that the work permit takes effect upon the foreign national’s receipt of either a D1 visa, a work residence permit, or a residence permit for those employed in the information technology (IT) sector.

-- For those already in Georgia: After obtaining the right to work, you will have to apply for a residence permit within 10 calendar days.
+- Foreign nationals already in Georgia must apply for a residence permit within 10 calendar days.

-- The only exception is for self-employed persons working from abroad: They do not need a work permit, visa, or residence permit.
+- Conduct their work from abroad: they do not need a work permit, visa, or residence permit.

 * Important details

-Processing time: 10 to 30 days (depending on the fee — see above) from the date of the video interview.
-During the first 10 days, the Employment Agency may request corrections or additional documents.
-In case of refusal, you’ll have to wait a month before trying again.
+Processing time: 10 to 30 days (see above) from the date of the video interview.
+The Employment Agency may request corrections to inaccuracies or additional documents within the first 10 days.
+In case of rejection, you’ll have to wait a month before you can try again.

 Validity period.
 According to the general rules, a work permit is initially issued for a period of 6 months to 1 year (starting from the date of issuance of a D1 visa or residence permit).
 During the first five years, it can be renewed annually for another year, and then for 1-5 years.
-For specialists working in the IT sector, the initial permit is issued for a period of up to 3 years and is subsequently renewed in the same way.
+For specialists working in the IT sector, the initial permit is issued for up to 3 years and is subsequently renewed in the same manner.

 Grounds for early revocation of the right to work.
 The permit is revoked if the individual leaves Georgia for more than 6 consecutive months or is found not to be employed in the position or field for which he or she originally applied.